alexaiung/Shark-Attack-Analysis/README.md

 The .groupby() method allowed us to summarize all the records for each country and year, as well all the fatal cases.
 The 'fatality_rate' column was created with the result of the division of the fatal cases by the total_cases.
 For better analysis, I chose to reduce the scope of the analysis to the 1900s and on.

 A lineplot based on fatal_cases by year was not very useful.
-Seeing how there were absolute cases bigger in some years than others would not help the analysis.
+Seeing how there were absolute cases greater in some years than others would not help the analysis.
 For that reason, I made two others lineplots: the first one registered the total cases, so we could see if there were a good amount of records for each country by years.
 This is important since we do not want to compare a country in a given year that has only few records with other that has thousands of it.

 This first lineplot showed that there were a good amount of records in all the period, but they got more abundant since the 60s.